NiaJ3oE2LM/lfn2324/README.md

 Once the node embedding have been computed, the new representation needs to be condensed in order to represent every single node.
 Here, it is chosen to use the same condensation function used for traditional MLP in [Sec.3](#sec3), namely to stack one after the other: the *node embedding mean* and the *node embedding variance*.

-PyG implementation class [node2vec](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.models.Node2Vec.html) is used in a 2-step script `embeddingMLP.py`: it performs both the embedding optimisation and the MLP training in two nested loops.
+PyG implementation class [node2vec](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.models.Node2Vec.html) is used in a two-step script `embeddingMLP.py`: it performs both the embedding optimisation and the MLP training in two nested loops.
 PyG allows to compute DeepWalk embedding by resorting to the node2vec module with settings $p=q=1$.
 The script is configured by `embeddingMLP.toml` where the hyper-parameters of the model are exposed :

 | node2vec               | layer 1                    | layer 2                             | optimiser                                       |
 | ---------------------- | -------------------------- | ----------------------------------- | ----------------------------------------------- |